moq-wg/moq-transport/draft-lcurley-warp.md

 ### Control and Data Channels

 When a endpoint client or relay begins a transaction with the relay/origin, new bilateral QUIC Stream is opened.
 This stream will act as the "control channel" for the exchange of data, carrying a series of control messages in both directions.
-There is one control channel setup per track.
-Control Channels are "one way".
+There is one control channel setup per emission/subscription.
+Control Channels are "one way" and are setup hop-by-hop between the participating MoQ entities (endpoints, relays, origin,...).
 If a peer both sends and receive media, there will be different control channels for sending and receiving.

 For exchanging media, OBJECT messages ({{message-object}}) belonging to a group are delivered over one or more unidirectional streams, called data channels,  based on application's preferred mapping of the OBJECT's group to underlying QUIC Stream(s).